apbeecham/pathfinding/README.md

 * Basic user controls (start & reset)
 * User defined execution speed
-* TODO - User defined start/goal cells
+* User defined start/goal cells
 * TODO - Obstacles

+Feel free to use/edit the source files for any purpose you require.